JarryShaw/PyPCAPKit/docs/source/pep.rst

   <pcapkit.foundation.traceflow.traceflow.TraceFlowBase.finish>`.
 Distinguishing
   that SYN from the peer's SYN-ACK is what the recorded teardown is for.

-  What is still wanted here is **wiring the application layer into flow tracing**.
-Reassembly analyses a datagram's payload lazily through :class:`~pcapkit.foundation.reassembly.data.data.Deferred`; flow tracing analyses nothing, because it buffers no payload at all -- its :class:`~pcapkit.foundation.traceflow.data.tcp.Buffer` holds a dumper, frame indices and a label.
-So this is not a parse to postpone but a capability to add, and it needs a decision first: whether the tracer grows a payload buffer per direction, or delegates to :class:`~pcapkit.foundation.reassembly.tcp.TCP` the way :func:`~pcapkit.interface.misc.follow_tcp_stream` already does.

   One case remains undecided rather than solved: a capture that *starts* in the middle of a connection, sees no teardown, and then has its endpoints reused.
 The reuse is indistinguishable from a continuation without the ACK flag on